Ever wondered where glass came from? Here are a few important events in glass history.

 An Accidental By-Product of Metal-Working

-Beads were the earliest known objects made from glass, and some believe they were perhaps first created as accidental byproducts of metal-working, or even made during the production of faience, which was a pre-glass material that was made through a process that's similar to glazing.
+Beads are the earliest known objects made from glass.
+It's commonly believed that they were first created as accidental by-products of metal-working, or during the production of faience, which was a pre-glass material that was made through a process similar to glazing.

-Glass was at first considered a luxury material, and after the disasters that struck Bronze Age civilizations, glassmaking was largely brought to a halt.
+Early glass was considered a luxury material, so glassmaking was largely brought to a halt after the disasters that struck Bronze Age civilizations.

 Glass Production Started in Asia around 1700 BC (after Ceramics and Metal-Working)